Passareddu: A Creative Spark in a Charming Sicilian Town

-The completed Passareddu Artist Residency will include studio work space, gathering and exhibition areas, and residencies for visiting artists.
+The Passareddu Artist Residency includes studio workspace, gathering and exhibition areas, and residencies for visiting artists.

 The Building as Art

-Artists living inside Passareddu will continue working to expand and beautify the space after they move in.
+Artists living inside Passareddu continue working to expand and beautify the space after they move in.

 Upcycling For Art

-“We have seen during our campaign that people are very inspired and excited by art, creativity and the environment which Passareddu encompasses,” says Olivia, “Our vision is to have a living center where art, tradition, history and diversity of cultures combine to create a fresh experience and exchange, where nature is an integral part of artistic endeavor and ingenuity.”
+“Our vision is a living center where art, tradition, history and diversity of cultures combine to create a fresh experience and exchange, where nature is an integral part of artistic endeavor and ingenuity.”